 Sumit Chakraberty is an independent writer based in Bangalore.

-Patralekha Chatterjee is a Delhi-based, award-winning journalist and columnist.
-She has written extensively on Asian cities.
+Patralekha Chatterjee is a correspondent for Citiscope based in Delhi.
+She is an award-winning journalist and columnist who has written extensively on Asian cities.

 Maria Clara Valencia is a journalist and professional in literary studies based in Colombia with broad experience in print and broadcast media.
 Maria Clara is currently a full-time journalism professor at Universidad Tecnologica de Bolivar in Cartagena de Indias, and she works as a freelancer for media from Colombia and overseas, mainly writing about environmental issues.

 Simone is a Rome-based journalist who covers innovation, sustainability and urban issues.

 Aminatou Mouhamed Diop is the former chief editor of the Senegal daily Le Quotidien.

 Sergio Elguezábal is a journalist based in Buenos Aires.
 For 19 years he produced and hosted TN Ecología, a TV show on environmental issues.
 Currently he is environment and sustainability editor on Buenos Aires public radio, and teaches in CELAP, the Latin American Center for Journalists based in Panama.